Close Menu

 Wine Bottle Jack-o’-lantern

 Start with removing the label, then wrap masking tape around the bottle and draw spooky faces on it.
-Remove edges of the faces with X-acto knife carefully and paint the neck in green.
-Next, cover the neck of the bottle with paper and spray paint the body of the bottle in orange.
+Remove the edges of the faces with an X-acto knife carefully and paint the neck green.
+Next, cover the neck of the bottle with paper and spray paint the body of the bottle orange.
 Remove the cover and your wine bottle Jack-o’-lantern is ready.
-(Tutorial)
+(Full tutorial at Instructables)

 Wine bottle jack-o’-lantern